JoergHeseler/gltf-metadata-extractor-for-archivematica/README.md

 To install this script, follow these steps:

-If you have already installed the official glTF validator tool in Archivematica, you can skip steps 1 and 2.

 ### 1. Download the official glTF-Validator tool

 - Download the latest release of the [glTF-Validator](https://github.com/KhronosGroup/glTF-Validator/releases) and install it in the `/usr/share/` folder.